cbaez2/Portfolio-Immunization-Engine/README.md

 - **Full Immunization**, or
 - **Redington Immunization**.

-The engine also supports **rebalancing** after:
-- a change in interest rate, and/or
-- a change of time.

-For **Redington Immunization**, the engine additionally computes a **finite interval of solvency**, a set of interest rates for which the surplus remains non-negative.
+The engine supports **rebalancing** after a given change in interest rate to i_n and/or time to t_n, and for Redington immunization it computes a **finite interval of solvency**, the set of interest rates for which the surplus remains non-negative.

 ---

 ## Features